 The history of Colorado remains incomplete without the iconic Colorado State Capitol.
 Many people think it is quite familiar to the iconic DC capitol building, making it a must-see attraction in Denver.
 The building first became a part of the city in the 1890s, while the solid gold dome completed its construction in 1908.
 The building is not only a sign of excellent architecture but also packs a lot of secrets.
 For instance, it has its supply of Colorado rose onyx, contributing to the building’s beauty.

-Ensure taking a trip at the Capitol and touring through the alluring interiors.
+Ensure taking a trip to the Capitol and touring through the alluring interiors.
 You can choose to travel the building alone, but we suggest hiring a guide if you are new.
 The guide will explain everything more precisely, enhancing your tour experience.

 Now that you know what places you need to visit, let us take a look at some of the most amazing activities that visitors in Denver, CO, can do.
 Let’s begin.